A man should look for what is, and not for what he thinks should be.

 Type 5 Passion

 Passion: Avarice is a hoarding of resources and minimizing of needs in order to avoid intrusions.
-I'm more comfortable observing the world from a distance.
+"I can avoid entanglements by managing my resources."

 Type 5 Virtue